Jakob-Bach/Alternative-Feature-Selection/README.md

 In case the paper is accepted and published, we'll link it here.
 We'll link the experimental data, too.)

 > Bach, Jakob.
-"Finding Optimal Diverse Feature Sets via Alternative Feature Selection"
+"Finding Optimal Diverse Feature Sets with Alternative Feature Selection"

 (To be submitted to arXiv.
-Currently, there is no dedicated tag since the coding is in progress.
+Once the paper is published, we'll link it here.)
-Once the paper is published, we'll link it here.
+You can find the corresponding complete experimental data (inputs as well as results) on [RADAR4KIT](https://doi.org/10.35097/1623).
-We'll link the experimental data, too.)
+Use the tags `run-2023-06-23` and `evaluation-2023-07-04` for reproducing the experiments.

 This document describes the repo structure, a short demo, and the steps to reproduce the experiments.